23 November 2017 – 1 February 2018

-Black Mirror: Magic in Art explores the influences and roles of the magical in art.
-Through a multi-disciplined curatorial approach of 2D; 3D; film; video and performance art, Black Mirror will showcase the work of internationally recognised artists.
+Black Mirror: Magic in Art explores the influences and roles of magic, enchantment and the occult in contemporary art and how they function as aesthetic, conceptual and political forces.
+Through a multi-disciplined curatorial approach of 2D, 3D, film, video and performance art, Black Mirror will showcase the work of fourteen internationally recognised artists.

-Heywood and Condie
+Heywood and Condie, Artists

-Marie von Heyl
+Marie von Heyl, Artist

-Meet the curator: Dominic SHepherd
+Meet the exhibition curator: Associate Professor Dominic SHepherd

 He has exhibited internationally with an extensive record of group and solo shows in London, New York, Berlin and Los Angeles and is represented by Charlie Smith London.
 He has also been included in and written for, various publications.

 Dominic is presently the co-coordinator (with Judith Noble and Jesse Bransford) of the Black Mirror Network that explores the influence and role of Enchantment, the occult and magic in modernist and contemporary art.

 MEET THE Publication CURATOR: Dr. Willem de Bruijn